Variance Inference Beyond the Sandwich for Asymptotically Linear Estimators with Second-Order Remainders: Resampling-Based Variance Estimators

 \begin{definition}[HC-Corrected Sandwich] Let $\hat{\rho} = \VarJK(\Psihat) / \VarSand(\Psihat)$ be the estimated variance ratio from a single jackknife run.
 The HC-corrected sandwich is:

 The corresponding confidence interval is $\Psihat \pm z_{\alpha/2} \sqrt{\VarHC(\Psihat)}$. \end{definition}

-Note that $\VarHC \equiv \VarJK$ by construction, so the HC-corrected interval is numerically identical to the jackknife Wald interval.
-Its value is conceptual: it expresses the correction as a multiplicative inflation of the sandwich, making explicit that the jackknife is a \emph{scaling correction} rather than a fundamentally different estimator.
-The ratio $\hat{\rho}$ is itself a useful summary statistic: it estimates $1 + c_R/\sigEIF$ (the asymptotic variance ratio), providing a direct measure of how far the estimator is from the strong decay regime.
+By construction, $\VarHC \equiv \VarJK$, so the HC-corrected interval is numerically identical to the jackknife Wald interval.
+The computational cost is also the same: $\hat\rho$ is obtained from jackknife refits.
+The value of the representation is conceptual, not computational: it makes explicit that the near-boundary correction is a \emph{scaling} of the sandwich rather than a fundamentally different object, and it exposes $\hat{\rho}$ as a direct estimator of $1 + c_R/\sigEIF$ (the asymptotic variance-inflation factor), which is a usable summary of how far the estimator is from the strong-decay regime.